Nandinisingh07/abuse-ring-sentinel/README.md

 ## 🔎 Overview

-Most fraud systems score **one transaction at a time**. **Abuse-Ring Sentinel** instead builds a **shared-attribute graph** across every account — connecting accounts that share a device ID or IP address — runs **Louvain community detection** to surface coordinated rings, and fuses those graph signals into an **XGBoost classifier** alongside standard transaction features.
+Most fraud systems score **one transaction at a time**. **CoFraud** instead builds a **shared-attribute graph** across every account — connecting accounts that share a device ID or IP address — runs **Louvain community detection** to surface coordinated rings, and fuses those graph signals into an **XGBoost classifier** alongside standard transaction features.

 Every score ships with a **SHAP explanation**.
 Every flagged account goes to a **human reviewer** — the system never auto-blocks.
 Every reviewer action is **logged and audit-exportable**.
 And the decision threshold isn't hardcoded — a **cost simulator** lets an ops team pick it based on real dollar trade-offs between false positives and missed fraud.